hegotgame/AlexaCookbook/StatePop/3_DataAccess/README.md

 #### 1. Data Access via included data file
 ##### Steps:

-1. Notice a new folder and file under the `src` folder:  `/src/datafiles/dataset.js`
+1. Click the `src` folder above, and notice a new folder and file under the `src` folder:  `/src/datafiles/dataset.js`
-2. Navigate into the /src folder, select all files and folders and right click to compress into a new Zip archive.
+2. On your local laptop, navigate into the 3_DataAccess/src folder, select all files and folders and right click to compress into a new Zip archive.
 3. Within your AWS Lambda function, upload this Zip archive to the function and click "Save".

 ##### Test: